begleee/begleee/README.md

 # Wassup👋

-Im **Begli Annanazarov**, a rising junior majoring in Software engineering.
+Im **Begli**, a rising junior majoring in Software engineering.
 My work primarily focuses on ReactJS projects, exploring data structures and algorithms solving on C++.

 ## ⚒️Skills and Technologies
 |Category|Skills|